DivineOps/sasha-rosenbaum-site/content/blog/anatomy-of-customer-presentation/index.md

 <img src="/images/blog/anatomy-of-customer-presentation/fortune-cookie.png" alt="fortune cookie" width="250px" />

-If you have questions or comments, feel free to reach out on Twitter, I am [@DivineOps](https://twitter.com/DivineOps).
+If you have questions or comments, feel free to reach out on Twitter, I am <a href="https://twitter.com/DivineOps" target="_blank">@DivineOps</a>